TBounds/ScapeGoat/README.md

 ## IMPORTANT

-I replaced the algorithm's flatten, rebuild, and build with an implementation of the Day Stout Warren algorithm.
+I replaced the algorithm's flatten, rebuild, and build with an implementation of the Day-Stout-Warren algorithm.
 We asked Professor Mocas if this was satisfactory and she said as long as the algorithm was in place that it would be acceptable.